Denver44/28.Docker-Node_and_Express/README.md

 - Here the node_modules folder is preserved us for every time by the docker and that's why the volume is created by the docker.
 - We can delete them by running docker volume rm volume_id
 - Another command is docker volume prune this will delete the volume which is not in use.

+# Key Takeaways on Docker Compose

+- Docker compose actually helps to run the command.
+- We have to create a file in which each step and configuration is mentioned.
+- Then just run that file.
+- In docker-compose file we have to first mentioned the docker compose version which we are using it.
+- Each container in docker-compose file refer as service.
+- Docker compose looks for image project_dir-name-of-services.
+- Docker compose is not smart we need to tell him when we ant to build it again
+- Read documentation for docker compose file.